Call Today to Get Started With Your Visa!

 Sex Trafficking

-Sex trafficking occurs when someone recruits, harbors, transports, provides, solicits, patronizes, or obtains a person for the purpose of a commercial sex act induced by force, fraud, or coercion, or when the person being induced to perform commercial sex act(s) is under the age of 18.
+Sex trafficking occurs when someone recruits, harbors, transports, provides, solicits, patronizes, or obtains a person for the purpose of a commercial sex act induced by force, fraud, or coercion, or when the person is induced to perform a commercial sex act(s) is under the age of 18.

 Labor Trafficking